Displaying Source Code(s)

 PERFORM STATEMENTS

-PERFORM will be useful when you want to execute a set of statements in
+PERFORM will be useful when you want to execute a set of

 multiple places of the program.
 Write all the statements in one